biologist79/ESPuino/README.md

 * Please note: last playposition is not saved when applying a new RFID-tag.
 This is intended because otherwise you woldn't have a possibility to not save it.

 ### FTP (optional)
 * FTP needs to be activated after boot!
-Don't forget to assign action `ENABLE_FTP_SERVER` in `settings.h` to be able to activate it!
+Don't forget to assign action `ENABLE_FTP_SERVER` in `settings.h` or use a modification-card to to activate it!
 Neopixel flashes green (1x) if enabling was successful.
 It'll be disabled automatically after next reboot.
 Means: you have to enable it every time you need it (if reboot was in between).
-Sounds annoying and maybe it is, but's running this way in order to save heap-memory when FTP isn't running.
+Sounds annoying and maybe it is, but's running this way in order to save heap-memory when FTP isn't needed.
 * Why FTP?
 Well: in order to avoid exposing µSD-card or disassembling ESPuino all the time for adding new music, it's possible to transfer music to the µSD-card using FTP.
+Another possibility is to do via webGUI (webtransfer).
-* Default-user and password are set to `esp32` / `esp32` but can be changed later via GUI.
+* Default-user and password are set to `esp32` / `esp32` but can be changed via GUI.
 * Make sure to set the max. number of parallel connections to ONE in your FTP-client and the charset to CP437.
 CP437 is important if you want to use german umlauts (öäüß).
 * Secured FTP is not available.
 So make sure to disable SSL/TLS.
 * Software: my recommendation is [Filezilla](https://filezilla-project.org/) as it's free and available for multiple platforms.